Who pays U.S. tariffs? Short answer: we all do.

 By law, the importer of record is liable for duties [1].
 Importers file entry or summary and deposit estimated duties within about 10 working days of entry [3], or pay on a Periodic Monthly Statement if enrolled [4].

-U.S. importers maintain a customs bond (usually a continuous bond) [2] and pay duties electronically through CBP’s ACH system [3] — either within about 10 working days of entry or as one consolidated monthly debit under Periodic Monthly Statement [4].
+U.S. importers maintain a customs bond (usually a continuous bond) [2] and pay duties electronically through CBP’s (Customs and Border Protection) ACH system [3] — either within about 10 working days of entry or as one consolidated monthly debit under Periodic Monthly Statement [4].
 The bond does not prepay duties; it guarantees payment and compliance.
 If an importer fails to pay, CBP can draw on the bond [2].
-Either way, it’s our cash up front, which is why tariff costs flow into landed cost and, ultimately, into price (and the sales-tax line, since sales tax is calculated on the final selling price) [10].
+Either way, it’s our cash up front, which is why tariff costs flow into landed cost and, ultimately, into retail prices (and the sales-tax line, since sales tax is calculated on the final selling price) [10].

 Illustrative landed-cost example (for context only)